Sprint

 Venture Round in 2013

-Medicast is a technology platform designed to assist hospitals and healthcare systems in providing on-demand care to patients.
-The platform connects patients with physicians, facilitating in-person house calls and virtual visits in various settings, including homes and workplaces.
-By focusing on delivering personalized care, Medicast aims to enhance the overall patient experience while improving provider efficiency and satisfaction.
-The platform is distinguished as the only mobile-first logistics and management solution for home-based healthcare delivery, developed through collaboration with both patients and healthcare professionals.
+Medicast is a technology platform designed to assist hospitals and healthcare systems in delivering personalized care directly to patients in their homes.
+Founded on the principle that health begins at home, Medicast connects patients with physicians to facilitate on-demand healthcare services, including scheduling in-person house calls and virtual visits.
+The platform is recognized as the only mobile-first logistics and management solution for such care delivery, developed through collaboration with both patients and healthcare providers.
+Medicast's user-friendly technology enhances provider efficiency and utilization while improving satisfaction for both patients and providers.

 Handmark